sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_templating.md

 run: goimports -w cmd/src/main.go internal/fmt/fmt.go
 ```

-See "[Examples](#examples)" for more examples of how to use and leverage templating in campaign specs.
+See "[Examples](#examples)" for more examples of how to use and leverage templating in batch specs.

 ## Fields with template support